About Us

 Zoya Science Schools: Lighting the Path to Knowledge

-Zoya Science Schools—currently eight in remote villages of South Punjab—provide free, quality education to over 3,500 underprivileged children.
+Zoya Science Schools—currently eight in remote villages of South Punjab serve over 3,500 underprivileged children.
 Each child receives free textbooks, and at one school, a daily hot meal.
-The schools also support orphans/underprivileged children and their families with clean drinking water (via tube wells installed at their homes, and in government schools), Eid gift/Ramzan packages, clothes stitched in the on-site Sewing Center (where young girls learn sewing), and starting this year, proper sanitation facilities at home.
+The schools support orphans/underprivileged children and their families with clean drinking water (via tube wells installed at their homes, and in government schools), Eid gifts/Ramzan packages, and clothes stitched in the on-site Sewing Center (where young girls learn sewing).

 Typically, each school is established and supported by the family of Zoya Khawaja and friends, on land donated by the local community, until a sustainable funding source is secured, such as a partnership with the Punjab Education Foundation (PEF).
 Schools partnering with PEF are independently run by their administrators.

-Science and math are promoted using engaging videos, posters, poems, songs, and booklets in the children’s mother language–Seraiki
+The schools may join the Zoya Science and Welfare Society, which promotes science and math with videos, posters, poems, songs, and booklets in the children’s mother language–Seraiki

-Libraries are well-stocked with Urdu translations of world literature—featuring authors like Hemingway, Tolstoy, Chekhov, Prem Chand, Rumi, Gogol, etc.—alongside Kalam science books and global children’s stories, including the full catalog of the National Book Foundation’s children’s titles.
+Libraries feature world authors like Hemingway, Tolstoy, Chekhov, Prem Chand, Rumi, Gogol, etc.—alongside Kalam science books and global children’s stories, including the full catalog of the National Book Foundation’s children’s titles.

 Sarmad Khawaja served at the International Monetary Fund (IMF) from 1994 to 2010, including as Advisor and Resident Representative in Central Asian countries.